 The courses in a Major are divided into required Core Courses and Electives.
 Core Courses will include introductory, intermediate, and advanced courses specific to the discipline.
 Elective courses will include courses from the disciplinary major or related disciplines that enhance the understanding of the student.

-Students who are considering higher education pathways can opt to do a semester-long independent research project in their fourth year of study.
+Students who are considering higher education pathways have the option to do a semester-long independent research project in their fourth year of study.

-The Research project is designed for students to be able to apply their knowledge in a synthesised piece of work.
-This involves working closely with a faculty member on a specific topic, developing a research question and writing up a thesis.
+The Research project is designed for students to be able to apply their knowledge in an area of study related to their major, involves working closely with a faculty member, developing a research question, and finally writing up a thesis.

 Students must be prepared for the world of work at the end of the programme should they choose to enter it.
-We aim to provide the required skills and competencies for this through the Occupational Track.
+We aim to provide the required skills and competencies for this through a Minor featuring courses in an Occupational or Interdisciplinary theme.

-The Occupational track of the programme requires students to opt for an Interdisciplinary Minor and is aimed to provide both conceptual understanding and skills and tools that will allow students to contribute through work and further study.
-The Occupational track has two components.
+These sets of courses are aimed to provide both conceptual understanding and skills and tools that will allow students to contribute through work and further study.

 - Media and Journalism